Alocasia, tropical beauties with large leaves

 How to take care of her?

 Alocasia is more suitable for more advanced growers for several reasons.
-It is a plant that really loves humidity, so it is a plant less suitable for apartments where it is dry and lacks at least natural humidity.
-At the same time, care must be taken with regard to watering, transplanting and choosing a suitable location.
+It is a plant that really loves moisture, so it is a plant less suitable for apartments where it is dry and lacks at least natural humidity.
+At the same time, caution is in order with watering, transplanting and choosing a suitable site.
 On the other hand, if you follow a few tips, you will be rewarded with beautiful leaves and great growth, and even a beginner can handle the care .

 Photo: Alocasia Frydek